21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 ### Installing WST and Boltzmann Calculator

-To install and use these utilities, simply select the appropriate item from the menu:
+To install and use these utilities, simply select the corresponding item from the menu:

 ```
 Samourai Toolkit